xzYue/odoo/doc/api_integration.rst

 ``ir.model.fields``
 '''''''''''''''''''

-Provides informations about the fields of Odoo models and allows adding custom fields without using Python code
+Provides informations about the fields of Modoo models and allows adding custom fields without using Python code

 ``model_id``